A high octane evening of crowdfund investment opportunities

 6. Think about how to help them, not only how they could help you.

-7. You should remain curious and love learning.
-Which is now easier than it ever was with the range of material available through the internet.
+7. Remain curious and love learning, which is now easier than it ever was.

 8. Add practice to your knowledge, by simply getting out there to start providing others with the benefits of your knowledge and skills.
 Even do it free for a local charity rather than keep them to yourself.
 This will help teach you how to best present that knowledge in a way that builds confidence.